 Good thing, no snake chanced to greet us along the way.
-It would have been so polite of them, thus accelerating our pace, though a local assured us that there are no poisonous snakes in the jungle.
+It would have been so polite of them, thus accelerating our pace, though, a local assured us that there were no poisonous snakes in the jungle.
 No fauna visible, not even a single bird showed up.
 We were merely among the trees.

 We went side-tripping to a waterfall just a few meters from the roadside, took some pictures until another group of tourists arrived.

-Juara appealed to me as a ghost town with only the waves coming from the South China Sea roaring and crashing onto its long, wide and white beaches breaking the silence.
-The village is perfect if you want the peace and quiet you’ve always wanted and for me, Juara offers the best beach among others on the island.
+Juara appealed to me as a ghost town with only the waves coming from the South China Sea roaring and crashing onto its long, wide, and white beach breaking the silence.
+The village is perfect if you want the peace and quiet you’ve always wanted, and, for me, Juara offers the best beach among others on the island.

 We soon realized that there is a surfing competition being held annually in Juara.
 Some people went surfing at that time while we tried for the first time skimboarding (we have just realized this very week that that board we borrowed from the kind restaurant girl where we had lunch wasn’t a surf board, ha ha).
 I felt that surfing or skimboarding is something worth a second try next time.